pochoi/141Blectures/README.md

 - Clone this repository to follow the notebook files in this class
 - You can view the notebooks on Github

-*James Sharpnack, Copywrite 2018, for all material in this repository
+*James Sharpnack, Copyright 2018, for all material in this repository